-You’ve pumped your team up about getting this new and improved solution in place, but just a week into the implementation process, you hit your first roadblock: what do they mean you have to pay extra for a sandbox environment!?
+You’ve pumped your team up about getting this new and improved solution in place.
+However, just a week into the implementation process, you hit your first roadblock: what do they mean you have to pay extra for a sandbox environment!?

-For example, Salesforce lists the price of its Sales Cloud Professional package as $75/user/month, according to a recent Forrester survey, 52% of Salesforce users highlight “high cost of ownership over time” as the thing they dislike most about the Sales Cloud.
+For example, Salesforce lists the price of its Sales Cloud Professional package as $75/user/month.
+However, according to a Forrester survey, 52% of Salesforce users highlight “high cost of ownership over time” as the thing they dislike most about the Sales Cloud.

 - After reaching the plan’s storage limit, extra space will run you $125/month for 500MB.

-- If you want 24/7 support, be prepared to purchase the Premier Success Plan, which costs an additional 15% of your license list price.
+- If you want 24/7 support, be prepared to purchase the Premier Success Plan, which costs an additional 20% of your license list price.

 - Full mobile functionality is an upgrade for Professional users and costs an extra $50/month.